djkormo/k8s-cni-bash-plugin/README.md

 ## Assumptions:

-1. Using only prepared images for kubernetes node.
+1. Using only prepared images for kubernetes nodes.
-2. Not using any additional packaged
+2. Not using any additional packages.
-3. Installing only via kubernetes objects
+3. Installing only via kubernetes objects.

 ## Before